* This is the Consumer Version. *

 Although chemotherapy, usually with chlorambucil or fludarabine, can slow the growth of abnormal plasma cells, the disorder remains incurable.
 Other drugs, such as melphalan or cyclophosphamide, are sometimes used, alone or in combination.
 Drugs that work differently from the chemotherapy drugs may be helpful.
 The monoclonal antibody rituximab is effective at slowing the growth of the abnormal plasma cells.
 Thalidomide, lenalidomide, and bortezomib are being used with some success, especially when they are used with corticosteroids and/or chemotherapy.

-A person whose blood is thickened must be treated promptly with plasma exchange, a procedure in which blood is withdrawn, the abnormal antibodies are removed from it, and the red blood cells are returned to the person (see ).
+A person whose blood is thickened must be treated promptly with plasma exchange, a procedure in which blood is withdrawn, the abnormal antibodies are removed from it, and the red blood cells are returned to the person (see page Controlling Diseases by Purifying the Blood).
 However, only a small number of people with macroglobulinemia require this procedure.

 The disease remains incurable, but patients typically survive 7 to 10 years.